Corrosion in ‘Sweet’ Amine Systems and CO2 Strippers

 In CO2 Strippers and ‘Sweet’ amine plants, most corrosion is related to CO2 breakout and the subsequent attack of the parent metal surfaces.
 Areas of elevated temperature and pressure drop are more likely to suffer as corrosion is a chemical reaction where elevated temperatures always accelerate corrosion activity.

-Amine systems utilized by the Petrochemical industry facilities for the production of ammonia, urea, and biogas are considered ‘Sweet’.
-These systems process significantly more CO2 than H2S, or only CO2.
+Amine systems utilized by the Chemical, Petrochemical and Agrichem industry facilities for the production of syngas and ammonia are considered ‘Sweet’.
+These systems process CO2 only or significantly more CO2 than H2S.

-Corrosion accounts for almost half of all failures seen in ‘Sweet’ amine service.
+Corrosion accounts for almost half of all failures seen in ‘Sweet’ amine service; the individual cost in terms of lost production ranged from $250.000 to $250 million. .
 Around half of these corrosion incidents occur in the hottest locations of the plant: the reboiler and the bottom of the amine regenerator or stripper.
 ‘Sweet’ plants typically experience severe corrosion on the lean amine coolers, pumps, piping, and the Absorber or Contactor column.
+Under-stripping is a situation where a large amount of the H2S/CO2 in the rich amine is liberated in the reboiler of the regenerator rather than in the column.
+Under-stripping is the most common operational root cause of corrosion in amine systems and is frequently self-inflicted through not addressing fouling in reboilers and lean/rich exchangers, overly aggressive energy-saving campaigns that have not understood system limitations.

 - The CO2 stripping column, particularly the upper section and overhead gas line